See an updated tutorial how to import a transaction file into Xero.

-Click 'Browse' button and select a CSV file.
+Click the 'Browse' button and select a CSV file.

 Map your CSV file to Xero transaction fields.
 Make sure that you are converting correctly a CSV file.
-You can review the transactions before importing into Xero account.
+You can review the transactions before importing them into the Xero account.

 Create 'Reference', select 'Check Number' and now you can review transactions if you like.
 Click 'Next' and you can see Dates, Amounts, you can see how they will be in Xero.